opendistro/for-elasticsearch-docs/docs/elasticsearch/metric-agg.md

 ```

 The `std_deviation_bounds` object provides a visual variance of the data with an interval of plus/minus two standard deviations from the mean.
-To set the standard deviation to different value, say 3, you can set `sigma` to 3:
+To set the standard deviation to a different value, say 3, set `sigma` to 3:

 ```json
 GET kibana_sample_data_ecommerce/_search